michalszynkiewicz/workshop-scenario/README.md

 Trigger the calculations again, this time in the Kubernetes version, and observe the web page of the kubernetes version of mail service.

+## 5. TODO Bonus Tasks (IDEAS)

+- Create tests for your rest endpoints
+- Build native images for your microservices using docker
+- MicroProfile OpenAPI
+- MicroProfile Metrics